This article describes the available Rules Engine Events.

 Invoice - Promise to pay is broken

-Promise to pay is broken - In case the promise to pay date was exceeded any following action may be triggered: assign/exclude a customer to/from workflow, assign/exclude an invoice to/from a workflow, send a reminder, create a ToDo item.
+Promise to pay is broken - In case the promise to pay date was exceeded any following action may be triggered: assign/exclude a customer to/from workflow, assign/exclude an invoice to/from a workflow, send a reminder, create a task.

 Invoice - Promise to pay is created